kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 A new boolean field named `privileged` will be added to [WindowsSecurityContextOptions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#windowssecuritycontextoptions-v1-core).

 On Windows, all containers in a pod must be privileged.
 Because of this behavior and because `WindowsSecurityContextOptions` already exists on both `PodSecurityContext` and `Container.SecurityContext` Windows containers will use this new field instead of solely relying on the existing `privileged` field which only exists on `SecurityContext`.
-Because many policy tools currently look for the existing `SecurityContext.privileged` field we will add validation to requrire this field also be set on all containers in a privileged pod.
+Because many policy tools currently look for the existing `SecurityContext.privileged` field we will add validation to require this field also be set on all containers in a privileged pod.

 API validation will ensure that if `privileged` is set in `Container.SecurityContext.WindowsSecurityContextOptions` for any container then `privileged` must also set in `PodSecurityContext.WindowsSecurityContextOptions`.
 Current behavior applies pod `WindowsSecurityContextOptions` to all container level `WindowsSecurityContextOptions` if not specified.